Last updated on February 22nd, 2023 at 02:48 pm

 Another classic long-distance walk that should not be missed out on is Lady Anne’s Way.
 The 100 miles long route will take you across the rugged limestone countryside with castles, churches, and monuments.
 The route is a tribute to Lady Anne Clifford, who spent her life restoring those churches and monuments along this route.

 Skipton Castle and Brougham Castle are some well-known castles on the route.
-It is the varied nature and character of the trail that keeps all kinds of walkers, the experienced and the not so experienced hooked on to the trail that is dotted with wild and dramatic scenery as well as scenic villages along soft flowing rivers.
+The varied nature and character of the trail keeps all kinds of walkers, the experienced and the not so experienced hooked on to the trail that is dotted with wild and dramatic scenery as well as scenic villages along soft flowing rivers.

 7. Fife Coastal Path